Accessibility

 This statement was prepared on 21/09/2020.

-The method used to prepare the declaration has been an accessibility audit carried out by the company TothomWeb which won the competition “Services of analysis and correction of accessibility to the website www.aoc.cat at double-A level ”And was responsible for making changes to the templates in the content manager used by the AOC Consortium website.
+The method used to prepare the declaration was an accessibility audit carried out by the company TothomWeb, which won the competition “Services for analysis and correction of accessibility to the www.aoc.cat website at double-A level” and was responsible for making the modifications to the templates in the content manager used by the AOC Consortium website.
+In addition, work was done with SiteImprove, a tool that monitors the accessibility of the website by detecting errors according to the WCAG 2.1 regulations.
+After working with SiteImprove, we achieved a score of 91,9 in the accessibility assessment made by this tool.

 Last revision of the declaration: 11/11/2020.

-Communications can be made on accessibility requirements (article 10.2.a of Royal Decree 1112/2018, of 7 September), through the following contact mailbox.
+Communications can be made on accessibility requirements (article 10.2.a of Royal Decree 1112/2018, of 7 September), through the following contact mailboxFor example:

 • Report any possible breaches by this website.